PabloVD/HAYASHI/README.md

 [Read the documentation here.](https://hayashi.readthedocs.io/en/latest/)

+## Installation

+The code is written in Python3, and makes use of the package for cosmological computations [Colossus](https://bdiemer.bitbucket.io/colossus/), as well as several standard Python libraries(`numpy`,`scipy`,`tqdm`), which are automatically installed when `hayashi` is installed.

+For installing the Python package from PyPI:

+`pip install hayashi`

+The Python client SDK is open source, so you can also download it and build locally.

 ## Usage

 The basis of the code is the 21 cm `Forest` class.
 Given a redshift and the temperature of the intergalactic medium at that epoch, we can define an instance of the state of the 21 cm forest.